 Robo Advisors are beginning to gain popularity in Canada and all around the world.
 According to Statista, there is $8.158 million in assets being managed by Robo-Advisors.
-For the next 3 years, there is an expected annual growth of 26.7% in Robo investing Canada.
+Furthermore, there is an expected annual growth of 26.7% in Robo investing Canada for the next three years.
 With this growth, the estimated assets under Robo-Advisor management will come to $16.61 million in 2023.
 In Canada, traditional companies manage most of the money, but that seems to be changing ever so slightly.

 What is a Robo-Advisor?

-What we stated before, is that Robo-Advisors bring computer algorithms to the customer.
+What we stated before is that Robo-Advisors bring computer algorithms to the customer.
 That’s basically what they are and what they do.
-With the use of computer algorithms and minimal human interaction, they manage your money based on your risk preference.
-Different advisors offer different portfolio options and investing strategies, which we will look at later.
+Using computer algorithms and minimal human interaction, they manage your money based on your risk preference.
+In addition, different advisors offer different portfolio options and investing strategies, which we will look at later.

-The fact that Robo-Advisors are automated algorithms does not mean that the human touch and wealth management firms are inevitably left behind.
-The Robo-Advisor companies are directed and managed by real human beings.
-Their jobs are to make sure they keep an eye on the algorithm being used, manage investors’ portfolios, and give advice on all decisions before they are made.
+Robo-Advisors are automated algorithms, that does not mean that the human touch and wealth management firms are inevitably left behind.
+Instead, the Robo-Advisor companies are directed and managed by actual human beings.
+Their jobs are to make sure they keep an eye on the algorithm being used, manage investors’ portfolios, and advise on all decisions before they are made.

 Why Use a Robo-Advisor in Canada

 A Robo-Advisor typically uses exchange-traded funds (ETF’s) for a variety of reasons.
-ETF’s allow easy diversification for your portfolio and they don’t require much human interaction.
+First, ETF’s allow easy diversification for your portfolio, and they don’t require much human interaction.
 This makes ETF’s significantly cheaper than mutual funds.
-Because Robo-Advisors primarily use ETFs, the fees associated with these advisors are much cheaper than a traditional fund management company.
-Additionally, most of these Robo-Advisors automatically re-balance your assets over time.
+Because Robo-Advisors primarily use ETFs, the fees associated with these advisors are much more affordable than a traditional fund management company.
+Additionally, most of these Robo-Advisors automatically rebalance your assets over time.

-Considering the fees with Robo-Advisors are significantly lower, sometimes as much as 2% per year, you have greater potential for more earnings over time.
-By reducing fees, your yearly returns increase over time.
+Considering the fees with Robo-Advisors are significantly lower, sometimes as much as 2% per year, you have more significant potential for more earnings over time.
+In addition, by reducing fees, your yearly returns increase over time.

 Let’s look at some of Canada’s Robo-Advisors.